dalibo/temboard/doc/temboard-agent-install-debian.md

 ## Configuration

-Before starting the agent, see `doc/temboard-agent-configuration.md` for post-installation tasks.
+Before starting the agent, see [temboard-agent configuration](temboard-agent-configuration.md) for post-installation tasks.

 ## Operations